Hello there, back again with another article for you! This time we will be looking at one of my recent purchases, the mighty KRK Rokit 5 G4!

 Why did I go for KRK Rokit RP5 G4?

 Let’s keep it honest here!
-As you may already know, I usually publish content here around guitars and related gear, accessories and many more products.
+As you may already know, I usually publish content here about guitars and related gear, accessories and many more products.
 So I must say I primarily wanted to buy a pair of studio monitors to be able to play and enjoy my electric and bass guitars rather than mixing music all day long.

 I already have Creative Gigaworks T40 Series II multimedia speakers, but with my recent investments in guitars, preamps and IR loaders, this has become the weakest link in the signal chain.